maximus-debski/opencti-sentinelone-incident-connector/README.md

 <br>

-- To `flag` a threat in SentinelOne, simply create a new note on the threat's page whose text is the value of `SENTINELONE_SEARCH_SIGN`.
+- To `flag` a threat in SentinelOne, simply create a new note on the threat's page whose text is the value of `SIGN`.
 You will define this as an environment variable in the setup (`[OpenCTI_add]` by default).

 ![Flagging Note In S1](doc/tag_note.png)

 <br>

 - Each fetch interval, the connector will scan the threats on your SentinelOne account, triggering the creation process on those that are flagged.
-The interval between scans is determined by the enviroment variable `CONNECTOR_FETCH_INTERVAL` that you will define in seconds.
+The interval between scans is determined by the enviroment variable `CONNECTOR_DURATION_PERIOD` that you will define in seconds.

 <br>